enriquebos/betty-blocks-functions/src/model-record-count/1.0/readme.md

 ### Summary
 Easily get the record count inside a model.
-Select a model define result for the enitre model.
+Select a model define result for the entire model.
 If a filter is needed it can be provided using the GraphQL format.

 ### Inputs
 #### Filter